Last updated on August 27th, 2019 at 04:32 pm

-That’s what it’s like when you are a blog owner trying to figure out if you are adding value to your visitors’ lives.
+That’s what it’s like when you try to figure out if you are adding value to your visitors’ lives.
 I want to add value to the Internet conversation.
-I want people to understand that dreaming big dreams is possible for anyone, even if it drives them to obsess about the amount of toilet paper in their house in the middle of the night.
+I want readers like you to understand that dreaming big dreams is possible, even if it drives you to obsess about the amount of toilet paper in their house in the middle of the night.

 Successful people (who I define as action takers, not rich people) experience worry, terror, and what I often refer to as “pants-wetting fear.”
 Sometimes we are absolutely, positively sick to our stomachs with stress before we click “Send” on that email or “Publish” on that blog post.